2019 Green Valley Community farm CSA Membership Agreement

 Start and end date: Harvest pick-up will run for 26 weeks from around early June through November.
 Each year’s exact start date depends on the preceding winter's rain and usually falls between mid-May and mid-June.
 For example, in 2017 harvest pick-up ran from June 17th to December 12th.

-Sharing a share: You may share a share if you are going to be alternating weeks (for example, two couples alternating weeks, or two individuals alternating weeks).
-We ask that people sharing a share choose a point person to coordinate payment with us and scheduling within your group.
+Sharing a share: You may share a share with another household only if you are going to be alternating weeks (for example, two couples alternating weeks, or two individuals alternating weeks).
+Households sharing a share are asked to not “stock-up” on vegetables for the off week, that would be an abuse of the community farm model.
+We ask that people sharing a share choose a point person to coordinate payment with us and scheduling within your share.
 Please let us know if, and with whom, you will be sharing a share when signing up.
 Groups sharing a share will be charged an additional $12 for an extra tote bag to insure that each household has one.

 Share price Assistance Fund : Sustainably grown local food and farmland access should be available to everyone.
 Please consider making a contribution towards our share Price Assistance Fund below when signing up.
 This fund goes directly to families and individuals who would like to join the CSA but are in need of a reduced price share.
 To request Share Price Assistance, please indicate so in the sign-up form below.